-Los Angeles is a huge transit space for thousands of local and long distance trucks.
-Whether it’s a commercial load or residential household goods moving company, the trucks vary from 12 feet all the way to 51 feet long.
-Logistics has always been a part of big cities and their conjunctions.
+Los Angeles serves as a massive public transit space for thousands of local and long-distance trucks.
+The trucks on the road, whether belonging to commercial loading or residential household goods moving companies, vary in size ranging from 12 feet in length to roughly 51 feet in length.
+Transportation logistics have always served as the crux of big city network conjunctions.

-If you happen to be injured in a truck accident due to another party’s fault it is vital for you to understand your rights and pursue the appropriate compensation for your losses.
+If you happen to be injured in a truck accident due to another party’s fault, it is vital for you to understand your rights and pursue the appropriate compensation for your sustained injuries and losses.

 Minimum basic laws and regulations for Truck Driver include the following:

-As per the new rules, truck drivers can drive a maximum of 11 hours in a workday that may total no more than a collective 14 hours maximum, after which they are required to take a minimum of 10 hours off duty.
-Truck drivers are also required to maintain log books of their time spent at work and behind the wheel.
+As per the new mandated Federal rules, truck drivers can drive up to a maximum of 11 hours in a workday that may total no more than a collective 14 hours maximum, after which they are legally required to take a minimum of 10 hours off duty.
+Truck drivers are also required to maintain logbooks of their time spent at work while driving behind the wheel.

 What is an accident?